 Economic Activities in Senegal: Primary, Secondary, Tertiary, and Quaternary

-Senegal, with a population of 17,316,449, is ranked 69th in the world, just behind Guatemala.
+Senegal, with a population of approximately 18.4 million (2023), is ranked 69th in the world, just behind Guatemala.
 Located in West Africa, it covers a total area of 196,710 square kilometers, ranking 83rd globally, just below Belarus.

-It lags behind Zimbabwe, with a GDP per capita of $1,676.82.
-Despite facing challenges, Senegal’s economy shows potential for growth and development in the coming years.
+Despite facing challenges, Senegal’s economy shows potential for growth and development in the coming years, supported by new offshore oil and gas production that began in 2024.

 What are the economic activities of Senegal?